deepakdubey8756/update_profiles/README.md

 # update_profiles
-A simple project to update different profiles
+This is a simple web scrapping project to automatically update my profiles.